Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

   <img src="/img/ebird-county/county-map.png" width = "500"/>
 </div>

 With this county birding in mind, I decided to make a map of the top eBird hotspot in each county in the US.
-As always, this is really just an excuse to mess around in R, and this post will cover scraping password protected websites with `rvest` and making interactive web maps with `leaflet`.
+As always, this is really just an excuse to mess around in R, and this post will cover scraping data from websites with `rvest` and making interactive web maps with `leaflet`.
 I'll also be using the new R package, `sf`, for working with spatial data.

 ## Required packages